foxriver76/ioBroker.notification-manager/README.md

 ## notification-manager adapter for ioBroker
 Manage ioBroker notifications, e.g. by sending them as messages

+### Description
+This adapter allows to redirect the ioBroker internal `Notifications` to messenger adapters which support the `Notification System`.
+If you are missing an adapter, please open a ticket on the corresponding adapter.

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):